Syosset Named a Best Community for Music Education for the 19th Time!

 “So many of our staff members are leaders on the county and state level, our ensembles are among the finest anywhere,” said Michael Salzman, Syosset’s K-12 Coordinator fine and Performing Arts.
 “Our community is extremely supportive of the work we do.”

-Research into music education continues to demonstrate educational/cognitive and social skill benefits for children who make music: After two years of music education, researchers found that participants showed more substantial improvements in how the brain processes speech and reading scores than their less-involved peers and that students who are involved in music are not only more likely to graduate high school, but also to attend college as well.
-Everyday listening skills are stronger in musically-trained children than in those without music training.
-Significantly, listening skills are closely tied to the ability to perceive speech in a noisy background, pay attention, and keep sounds in memory.
-Later in life, individuals who took music lessons as children show stronger neural processing of sound.
-Not to mention, social benefits include conflict resolution, teamwork skills, and how to give and receive constructive criticism.
+Research into music education continues to demonstrate educational/cognitive and social skill benefits for children who make music.
+After two years of music education, research found that participants showed substantial improvements in how the brain processes speech and reading scores.
+Social benefits of music education include conflict resolution, teamwork skills, and how to give and receive constructive criticism.

 The NAMM Foundation is a nonprofit supported in part by the National Association of Music Merchants and its approximately 10,400 members around the world.
 The foundation advances active participation in music making across the lifespan by supporting scientific research, philanthropic giving, and public service programs.